mikkelee/Gedcom-Framework/README.md

 * Full [AppleDoc](http://gentlebytes.com/appledoc/) documentation is contained in the headers and can be built with the Documentation target.
 * No external dependencies for usage; compiling requires python & ragel.

+Additionally two application targets are included:

+* **GedcomTools**: A simple validation app that will display any validation errors it may find in a given Gedcom file.

-Additionally, a simple GUI is included that can open a .ged file; it will display a list of the individuals with names and birth data, and allow the user to inspect the structures as gedcom strings as well as a hierarchy of display-formatted strings, as well as experiment with editing the Gedcom data directly, and see how it is parsed.
+* **GedcomGUI**: A simple GUI is included that can open a .ged file; it will display a list of the individuals with names and birth data, and allow the user to inspect the structures as gedcom strings as well as a hierarchy of display-formatted strings, as well as experiment with editing the Gedcom data directly, and see how it is parsed.
 Saving is not currently enabled to prevent accidental data loss.
 [Screenshot as of May 31, 2012](https://github.com/mikkelee/Gedcom-Framework/raw/master/screenshot.png)

 # Version history #